PoliHydra/polihydra.github.io/citing.md

 ---
-layout: page_WIP
+layout: page
 title: Citing
-robots: noindex
+robots: nocache
-sitemap: false
+sitemap: true
 permalink: /citing/
+description: >
+  A collection of literature relevant to the Polihydra Project.
+Journal articles about the hydra code will be listed here, along with applications.
 ---
 # {{ page.title }}